-My advisor Dr. Joshua Newman.
-His scholarly and community-based work as the Director of the Center for Sport, Health, and Equitable Development is the reason I picked Florida State.
-Particularly his critical investigation of Sport Management through cultural studies and the political economy of the US South which align with my interest of political economies of sport and the active body as a site of refusal to coloniality and commercialized sport/sporting.
+My advisor, Dr. Joshua Newman, and his scholarly and community-based work as the Director of the Center for Sport, Health, and Equitable Development is the reason I picked Florida State.
+Particularly, Dr. Newman’s critical investigation of sport management through cultural studies and the political economy of the U.S. South, which aligns with my interest in political economies of sport and the active body as a site of refusal to coloniality and commercialized sport/sporting.

 Motivation to pursue a graduate degree

-My motivation is connected to my experiences as a community organizer and former student-athlete.
-I believe that sport is a contemporary cultural institution that is consumed at large and constructed through media representations of gender, race, ability, nationality, etc. Sport both stratifies identity while simultaneously rendering identity sameness, a “level playing field" or the belief that sport transcends social inequality.
-I seek to expand a Critical Sport Sociology that amplifies the ways that sport and representations of ‘the body’ in sport both maintain and perpetuate power, privilege, and oppression e.g. removal and dispossession of land from Indigenous Peoples, the disregard to gender variation in sport, structural racism, etc.
+My motivation is connected to my experiences as a community organizer and former studentathlete.
+I believe that sport is a contemporary cultural institution that is consumed at large and is constructed through media representations of gender, race, ability, nationality, and other markers.
+Sport both stratifies identity while simultaneously rendering identity sameness, a “level playing field,” or the belief that sport transcends social inequality.
+I seek to expand a critical sport sociology that amplifies the ways that sport—and representations of “the body” in sport—both maintains and perpetuates power, privilege, and oppression, such as removal and dispossession of Indigenous peoples, the disregard to gender variation in sport, and structural racism.

 Importance and impact of research

-My research ethic and politics are aligned with unsettling sport and decoloniality.
+My research ethic and politics align with unsettling sport and decoloniality.
 I suggest reflecting on what your purpose is in your writing.
-My research focus is on the experiences of queer and trans* people in Black Diaspora who live in the US South, particularly as it pertains to Indigenous and African knowledges of land and how these knowledges can be practiced through a healing modality through somatic movement.
+My research focuses on the experiences of queer and trans* people in the Black Diaspora who live in the U.S. South, particularly as pertains to Indigenous and African knowledge of land and how this knowledge can be practiced through a healing modality through somatic movement.
 I value reflexivity in my research.
 As someone who will participate in interpretative inquiry, I feel a deep responsibility to represent the narrative that is gifted to me (and the community) by participants.

 Advice for prospective graduate students